litmuschaos/v1-litmus-docs/docs/openebs-nfs-kill-chaos.md

 ## Details

-- This scenario validates crashes/failure of OpenEBS NFS provisioner container
+- This scenario verifies application behaviour upon crash/failure of OpenEBS NFS provisioner container, when the NFS provisioner is backed by OpenEBS PVs

 ## Integrations